 The development of academic skills is woven throughout the course and assessed both formatively and summatively.
-In the first year there is an emphasis is on developing basic research, information retrieval and study skills, and where necessary to provide additional support from the Centre for Academic Skills and Employability (CASE) or other tailored support.
+In the first year there is an emphasis is on developing basic research, information retrieval and study skills, and where necessary to provide additional support from CASE or other tailored support.
 At subsequent levels students strengthen their analytic, interpretative and communication skills and by graduation are able to demonstrate the problem-solving, evaluative and reflective skills intrinsic to the discipline and the attributes needed for self-managed, lifelong learning.